Super easy homemade vegan chocolate recipe. This deliciously dark chocolate is made with cacao butter for a wonderfully textured versatile chocolate.

 - Keep the leftover chocolates stored in the fridge and enjoy them directly out of the fridge.
 You can also store them in the freezer if you want them to last even longer.

-*If you want to keep this recipe raw then use cacao powder instead of cocoa powder.
+- Make it raw.
+If you want this recipe to be raw vegan then use cacao powder instead of cocoa powder.